 Chronic hoarding is defined as the persistent difficulty or inability to discard or part with possessions of different types.
 In many cases, items which are hoarded can have no value and may even be no more than what otherwise might be classified as garbage.

 The reality is that no precise measurement exists of the number of people who suffer from clinical hoarding.
-The U.S. Centers for Diseased Control and Prevention and the Mayo Clinic have estimated that somewhere between six and 15 millions people in the United States are hoarders.
+The U.S. Centers for Disease Control and Prevention and the Mayo Clinic have estimated that somewhere between six and 15 millions people in the United States are hoarders.

-Two principle reasons exists as to why identifying the number of hoarders in the United States, or anywhere in the world, is next to impossible.
+Two principle reasons exist as to why identifying the number of hoarders in the United States, or anywhere in the world, is next to impossible.
 First, many people who hoard do not recognize that they have a problem.
 Because they do not think they have an issue, they do not seek any type of assistance.
 As a result, their hoarding behavior remains hidden.

 There are a number of signs associated with hoarding.
 Although these signs are not absolute proof that hoarding is occurring, they do provide some evidence of it.
-In addition, if multiple signs exist, the probability that hoarding is occurring is quite high in many instance.
+In addition, if multiple signs exist, the probability that hoarding is occurring is quite high in many instances.
 Primary signs of hoarding are:

 - difficulty in getting rid of items